sosprz/nettemp_client/README.md

 # General info

-The Nettemp client is designed for Python 3 and utilizes a virtual environment.
-Ensure that I2C and 1-Wire are enabled on Raspberry Pi devices through the raspi-config tool.
+Nettemp client uses python3 and virtual enviroment.
+Remember turn on I2C and 1wire on raspberry pi devices over raspi-config.

-Please note that drivers such as ds2482 may require root permissions.
-On Raspberry Pi, no additional action is needed, or on systems where the user has sudo privileges.
+Drivers like ds2482 require root perms.
+On raspberry pi no action required or system where user has sudo.

 # Download and setup nettemp_client